 Sydell Group, which opened The Line Hotel in Koreatown in 2014, opened the Los Angeles outpost of New York’s NoMad Hotel in January 2018.
 The NoMad is redeveloped out of Downtown L.A.’s Giannini Place, which was built in 1923 as the headquarters for Bank of Italy (which became Bank of America).
 The 12-story hotel features 241 rooms, a rooftop pool and the first non-New York restaurant operated by Chef Daniel Humm and Will Guidara (Eleven Madison Park).
 Book Now →

 KIMPTON EVERLY HOTEL

-Proper Hotels, the new brand headed by former Viceroy Hotels chief Brad Korzen, is slated to enter Los Angeles in March 2018 with a Downtown L.A. property located at the site of the former Case Hotel.
-The 13-story property, which was built in 1924, will have 145 rooms as well as a rooftop that includes a restaurant, bar and pool.
+Proper Hotels, the new brand headed by former Viceroy Hotels chief Brad Korzen, is slated debut its Downtown L.A. hotel at the site of the former Case Hotel by the end of 2018.
+The 13-story property, which was built in 1924, will have 151 rooms as well as a rooftop that includes a restaurant, bar and pool.

 HAMPTON INN & SUITES KOREATOWN

 Hilton will bring its Hampton Inn & Suites brand to Koreatown in November 2019 with a 172-room hotel.